sparshgup/data-science-olin-s2025/challenges/c04-gapminder-assignment.md

   significant.
 - When looking at the growth rates, Europe shows steady and consistent growth.
-- Asia exhibits a strong upward trend, with rapid growth in the later decades, indicating significant economic development in key countries.
+- Asia exhibits a strong upward trend from the 1950s to the 1980s with rapid growth, indicating significant economic development in key countries during that period.
 - The Americas show growth but at a slightly slower rate compared to Europe and Oceania.
 - Africa shows some growth until around the 1970s but then experiences